macthecadillac/vimdo/README.md

 # Axe -- Asynchronous Executor

 A configurable plugin to execute external commands in the built-in terminal based on file type.
+This is a rewrite of an unpublished plugin I wrote during the vim 7.4 days before async was around.
+The old incarnation was written in a mixture of python and shell to bypass the inability of vim to launch processes off the main thread, a situation that has since been ameliorated by the launch of neovim, and later, the release of vim version 8.

 ## Requirements